ludiazv/node-nrf24/README.md

 *Throws:*: TypeError Exception if the parameters CS or CE are invalid.

-### destroy() Explicit destructor
+#### destroy() Explicit destructor
 Destroy the object __This method must be called__ if its needed to reclaim the memory and resources.
-If there is any pending reads on the reading queue or pending async writes will be distracted.
+If there is any pending reads on the reading queue or pending async writes will be cancelled.

 *Example:*

 ```javascript
 let rf24=new nrf24.RF24(22,0);
 ...